Between Sheets and Words

 The kitchen was small and cozy, with light wood cabinets and a marble countertop Clara had chosen herself.
 Rafael stopped by the coffee maker, pouring two cups with precise movements, as if he already knew every corner of the place.
 He handed one to her, and Clara took it, her fingers brushing his for a second longer than necessary.

 The first sip was bitter, strong, just how she liked it.
 Rafael watched her over the rim of his cup, his dark eyes fixed on her with an intensity that made her feel exposed.
 Clara looked away, resting her gaze on the window above the sink.
-Outside, the rain beat against the glass in furious waves, and for a moment, she wondered if he had driven here in this weather or if he had braved the storm on foot, like a madman.
+Outside, the rain beat against the glass in furious waves, and for a moment, she wondered if he had driven there in this weather or if he had faced the storm on foot, like a madman.

 — Did you drive here in this? — she asked, trying to sound casual.